- Map & Itinerary

 Whether you’re on a personal mission or part of a group looking to make a team effort, we’re really excited to welcome you to Yorkshire and showcase the very best of this amazing environment and it’s impressive geology.

 We recommend arriving in Horton-on-Ribblesdale the night prior to your trek given the early start the following day.
-Please visit http://www.horton-in-ribblesdale.com/accommodation.shtml to book a place where you feel most comfortable and which suits your budget.
-This is at your own expense.
+Our Yorkshire 3 Peaks Trek does not include accommodation giving you the flexibility to stay where you feel comfortable and somewhere that suits your budget.

 - Height: 694m / 2,227 ft